Getting to Vail

 Vail is a very beautiful mountain town.
 It is one of those places that’s beauty will blow you away, literally.
-I came here with my family for a fun ski and snowboarding trip.
 The main ski lodge was so amazing; it was exactly like what you would picture in the movies with a huge stone fire place.
 The resort is a very unique place, with so many different cultures, and people from all around the world.
 Vail Village has many shopping and dining options.
 You could come here for the weekend, never step foot on the mountain, and still have a wonderful time.

 Another fun thing to do at Vail is to go snow tubing at Adventure Ridge where you grab a tube, hop a lift, and race down the hill.
 We had a lot of laughs there, and I can still picture my mom screaming to this day.

 Vail village is very spread out with many different restaurants that range from little quick eats as well as many fancy and upscale restaurants.
 Below are my favorite spots for coffee, lunch, dinner, and dessert.

 Right across from the condo that my husband and I stayed at was this cute little coffee shop called Yeti’s Grind.
 They have a large selection of coffee, lattes, craft coffee, espresso, hot tea, sandwiches, pastries, and cup cakes.
 Every day, Mike got the salted coconut coffee, and I tried a lavender honey latte.
 Both were DELICIOUS.